Zephyrr29/DIM-Wishlist/README.md

 If you need to contact me about anything feel free to DM me on Discord, **Zeph#5621**

-## Last update: December 9th, 2021
+## Last update: December 16th, 2021
-- Added all the weapons added with the 30th Anniversary Pack
+- Added rolls for the Zephyr sword.
+- Updated rolls for the Dawning weapons to account for their new perk pools.

 ## How to add to DIM: